A hearty, herby stew with melt in the mouth pork shoulder and creamy cannellini beans.

 Preheat the oven to 160°C. Season the pork shoulder generously with salt.
 Put a frying pan onto a high heat with a glug of olive oil, then brown the shoulder on all sides.
 Take out of the pan and set aside.

-Fry the onion, celery and carrot with the bay leaves, thyme and half the oregano in the residual fat from the pork in the same pan over a medium heat.
+Fry the onion, celery and carrot with the bay leaves and thyme in the residual fat from the pork in the same pan over a medium heat.
 After 10 minutes, when the vegetables are soft and golden, add the garlic and cook out for 30 seconds.

 Add the cider vinegar and wine to the pan, turn up the heat, bring to the boil and leave to bubble away for a few minutes.